 US head to Gold Cup final after 3-1 win over Jamaica

-The United States will face Mexico in the Gold Cup final after they overcame Jamaica 3-1 on Wednesday in a game that was halted early in the first half because of an electrical storm.

-REUTERS: The United States will face Mexico in the Gold Cup final after they overcame Jamaica 3-1 on Wednesday in a game that was halted early in the first half because of an electrical storm.
+REUTERS: The United States will face Mexico in the Gold Cup final after two goals from Christian Pulisic helped the hosts to a 3-1 win over Jamaica on Wednesday.

 The home side got the perfect start after eight minutes when Weston McKennie stormed into the box to pick up a cut back from Reggie Cannon and sidefoot home from six meters out.

-The teams were then withdrawn from the field in Nashville after 15 minutes due to lightning.
+The teams were withdrawn from the field in Nashville after 15 minutes due to lightning but the one-and-a-half hour delay did little to change the momentum as the United States continued to dictate when play resumed.

-The United States were in control when play resumed and Christian Pulisic made it 2-0 after 52 minutes when he pounced on a loose ball inside the box.
+The United States doubled their lead after 52 minutes when Jamaica goalkeeper Andre Blake could only parry Jordan Morris’s shot and Pulisic pounced on the loose ball to score.

-Shamar Nicholson headed Jamaica back into contention in 69 minutes but Pulisic restored the United States' two-goal cushion three minutes from time.
+Shamar Nicholson headed Jamaica back into contention in 69 minutes, the goal the first the United States have conceded at the tournament, but Man of the Match Pulisic restored the hosts' two-goal cushion three minutes from time when he was once again alert to a rebound from a Paul Arriola shot.

+U.S. coach Gregg Berhalter said his side were not put out of their stride by the weather delay.

+"It’s part of soccer and the guys dealt with it in a really good way," he said.
+"It gave us time to look at film and give them encouragement ...
+We showed a relentless spirit when we came back out tonight."

 The defending champions will now play arch rivals Mexico in Sunday’s final at Soldier Field in Chicago.